muratk3n/thirdwave/en/README.md

 "Yearly Datasets covering 1946 - 2019", "UCDP Dyadic Dataset version 20.1".
 All conflicts (global), events recorded are where at least 25 ppl died.
-"Dyads", meaning action pairs (A attacks B is a dyad), are captured at yearly granularity (A attacks B, in year X, N times, appears once in record).
+"Dyads", meaning action pairs (A attacks B is a dyad), are captured at yearly granularity (A attacks B in a year N times, appears once in record).
 Simple plot here on dyad action occurences per year,

 ```python